Becoming a fraternity or sorority member can be a wonderful and life-changing experience

 Fraternities and sororities at Northern Michigan University have a tradition of providing great service to the community.
 Greek organizations also offer excellent opportunities for members to grow as individuals and leaders.
 Greek community service projects and leadership experiences are excellent activities for Northern’s Superior Edge.
 Some other things to keep in mind:

 - Each sorority and fraternity has a specific minimum grade point average; contact chapter presidents for more information.
 You are encouraged to help make scholarship and academic achievement a defining characteristic of your fraternity or sorority.
+You can find the Chapter President's contact information on The Hub.

 - Each Greek organization also has its own “personality.”
 You should consider checking out all of them before deciding which one to join.